pennyl67/openminted-guidelines/guidelines_for_providers_of_sw_resources/how-to-make-your-components-interoperable.md

   * include in the metadata record a link to the licence document\(s\) with the terms and conditions under which it is provided, and attach the licence document\(s\) together with the resource; FOSS licences are recommended for software resources
 * **Persistent and Unique identifiers**:
   * if you already have a PID for your resource \(e.g. a URI or a HANDLE\), make sure it is included in the metadata record \(cf. [identifier](/publications_identifier.md) for more information\)
-  * in the case of components delivered via Maven, please provide the Maven identifier in the record
+  * in the case of components delivered
+    * via Maven, please provide the Maven identifier in the record
+    * as Docker images, provide the component name used in the image.
 * **Versioning**: ensure that you version all your software resources and label the versions in an unambiguous way, preferably following the [Semantic Versioning recommendations](http://semver.org)
 * **Formal description and documentation**:
   * ensure that you provide with your software resource appropriate machine-readable metadata embedded in the source code \(where possible\) and according to the relevant framework \(e.g. uimaFIT Java annotations etc.\); make sure that the metadata descriptors are properly identified in an unambiguous way that makes them easy to distinguish and extract